Steel CNC Machining Service

 At Jiangzhi, we focus on high-precision steel CNC machining, delivering dependable solutions for both prototype development and small-scale production.
 Leveraging our state-of-the-art multi-axis CNC equipment and skilled machinists, we consistently achieve tight tolerances, repeatable quality, and excellent surface finishes based on your detailed CAD drawings or 2D files.

 As an experienced steel machining company, we work with a wide range of CNC machined steel materials, including carbon steel, alloy steel, and stainless steel.
 These machined steel parts are widely used in industries such as automotive, heavy machinery, oil and gas, and industrial automation.
-From design validation to on-time delivery, we help bring your parts to life accurately, efficiently, and cost-effectively.
+From design validation to on-time delivery, we help bring your CNC metal parts to life accurately, efficiently, and cost-effectively.

-Tolerances | ±0.01mm |
+| Tolerances | ±0.02–0.05 mm |

 Machining Properties of Steel